BuZZ-T/rusted-chromium/README.md

 This cli tool can be used to download old (and therefore unsupported) versions of chromium.

-## Caution

-In case you found this tool: This is not ready-to-use yet.
-You might be able to use it, but the documentation is incomplete and some features are not implemented yet.
-Contact me for more information: <a href="mailto:buzz-t@buzz-t.eu">buzz-t@buzz-t.eu</a>

 ## Table of contents

 * [Disclaimer](#disclaimer-)